forbes-group/persist/doc/README.rst

    still be edited or debugged in the case of errors due to API changes.)
 3. Efficient storage of large arrays.
+4. Safe for concurrent access by multiple processes.

 **Documentation:** http://persist.readthedocs.org